 1. Principal activities of the Bank (continued)

 The Bank operates in accordance with the Updated Strategy of IBEC until 2020 approved by its member countries on 6 December 2018.
-In the reporting period, IBEC organized a number of important events in order to enhance partnership among its member countries in line with the Strategy's goals:
+In the reporting period, IBEC continued to implement tasks set by the Strategy: